 “And… remind you it’ll soon be dinner time,” Tyrric finished for her, a bit lamely.

 “Quite,” Alelsa agreed, breaking away to smooth the front of her robes.
-Tyrric watched her, then turned away.
+Tyrric watched her, then looked away when she moved past him.